sunnypatel165/31DaysOfRefactoringInJava/src/com/sunnypatel/daysofrefactoringjava/day11/switchtostrategy/README.md

-Todays refactoring doesn't come from any one source, rather I've used different versions over the years and I'm sure other have different variations of the same aim.
+Today's refactoring doesn't come from any one source, rather I've used different versions over the years and I'm sure other have different variations of the same aim.
 This refactoring is used when you have a larger switch statement that continually changes because of new conditions being added.
 In these cases it’s often better to introduce the strategy pattern and encapsulate